davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 ## Linting stage
 Before we run our tests, we check that the code meets our linting standards.
-For most of our projects this means running [flake8][] with any project specific overrides defined.
+For most of our projects, this means running [flake8][] with any project-specific overrides defined.
 As we're using [Tox][] to run this, the stage is pretty simple.
 We just un-stash the workspace, and execute the appropriate Tox
 environment: